Wandvieh/MirrorChess/README.md

   - [ ] Bugs?
   - [ ] Improving the Gameplay
   - [ ] Adding Rules
+- [ ] Original Mirror Chess
+  - [ ] Adding rule that you can only place on one field once
 - [ ] Feel
   - [ ] Yet more Icon Sizes